lwouis/fat-drive-sorter/docs/Introduction.md

 ## Features

 * Enforce raw file order on your FAT drives
-* See the current raw file order on your FAT drives
+* See the current raw file order
+* Customize the sort order
+* Only sort a specific directory

 ## Installation